Nymphaeum (Olympia): The aqueduct

 Some troubling questions remained.
 If that much water was flowing from the hill, why was it not still flowing?
 Moreover, there were no seats, and the site was too elevated for easy access.
-Soon they discovered a large cistern at the back of the main wall fed by a brick tunnel going eastward through the base of the hill along "treasury terrace" and then turning into the hill.
+Soon they discovered a large cistern at the back of the main wall fed by a brick tunnel going eastward through the base of the hill along the "treasury terrace" and then turning into the hill.
 The tunnel is mounted atop a buttressed wall for stability and elevation control.
 Whether it was visible in ancient times is unknown.
 The visible length is 88 m, elevation at cistern 50 m, elevation at hill entrance 55 m.
 The 20-foot difference gave plenty of momentum to the flow, which must have come jetting impressively out the spouts of the Nymphaeum.

 The hill above the wall has since been sacrificed to the road, which passes through a cut.
 A "cave" opening is visible at the top of the cut, about 70 m.
-The cut has obviously removed any subterranean phases of the aqueduct leading into the hill.
+The cut has removed any subterranean phases of the aqueduct leading into the hill.
 At the time of the cut it is not certain the excavators knew the aqueduct came out of the hill.
 A French map of 1878 and a Russian map of 1885 show the aqueduct on the terrace but no road.
-Dörpfeld's map of 1887 shows it with worksheds along it (long since disappeared).
+Dörpfeld's map of 1887 shows it with worksheds along it (long since gone).
 The date of the road is therefore most likely 1886 (given accurate maps).
-Adler's impossible comment about the probable source suggests the issue had not been investigated and decided.

 Adler believed the source was the upper Kladeos "in the southwestern spur of Erymanthus Mountain."
 The terrain map shows Erymanthos as a massif in the vicinity of Pothos (37.70253°N 21.68732°E and Lalas (37.71020°N 21.72002°E), with a long ridge extending to the SW, of which Kronion is the very last hill.
-The Kladeos begins in the vicinilty of the village of Kladeos to the north of the spur; however, it is far too northward to be Adler's 1 km from Olympia.
+The Kladeos begins in the vicinity of the village of Kladeos to the north of the spur; however, it is far too northward to be Adler's 1 km from Olympia.